-I am reminded of the words of a holy man who visited Johannesburg a few weeks ago.
-Shri Mahant Ramswaroop Dasji said that if you want to see God look at a holy man.
-You will see God reflected in Him.
-Just as the light of the sun is reflected in a clean, well grounded mirror, so God's light is reflected in Him.
+If you want to see God, look at a holy man.
+You will see God reflected in him.
+Just as the light of the sun is reflected in a clean, well grounded mirror, so God's light is reflected in the guru.
 You may not be able to see the light of the sun with naked eyes, but you may be able to look at the reflection in a mirror.

 It is also possible for our eyes and our mind to see something not so divine in the personality of the Guru.
 How do you deal with that?
-You worship Him, knowing that God is not confined to that body, even the Guru is not confined to that body.
+You worship him, knowing that God is not confined to that body.
+Even the Guru is not confined to that body.
 But then, when your mind sees some defect in that personality, how do you deal with it?
 It is simple.
 I realise that the defect is in my vision, not in the Guru.

 How do you deal with people who say that God is not perfect?
 Look at the world.
 You realise that there are some eyes which can only see evil.
 It is an extraordinary pastime.
-Such people will see something faulty, something defective even in God, let alone the human personality of the Guru.
+Such person will see something faulty, something defective even in God, let alone the human personality of the Guru.
 How do we deal with it?
-You and I are sincere spiritual aspirants, but we realise that if our eyes see a defect in the Guru, the defect is in the eye.
+You and I are sincere spiritual aspirants, but we realise that, if our eyes see a defect in the Guru, the defect is in the eye.
 If my mind sees a defect in the Guru, the defect is in my thinking.
-So once again, even that triggers an introspection, an inward turning, meditation.
-Why do I see this?'
+So, once again, even that triggers an introspection, an inward turning - meditation.
+'Why do I see this?'
 When this inner fault-finding nature is removed, the God-finding nature manifests itself.
-It's only a matter of habit.
+It is only a matter of habit.
 We have formed the silly, wasteful habit of allowing the mind constantly to dwell on evil amongst ourselves, so that now we have become used to it.